-Michael Bacon returns to Trinity after 25 years of experience as a senior-level development and external relations executive, where he specialized in the creation and implementation of strategic fundraising programs.
+Michael Bacon, CFRE, has more than 25 years of experience as a senior-level development and external relations executive, where he specialized in the creation and implementation of strategic fundraising programs.
 At Trinity, Bacon provides leadership and strategic vision to University fundraising and alumni engagement.

 Vice President for Enrollment Management

 Eric Maloof serves as Trinity’s chief enrollment officer and is responsible for strategic planning, overall management, and daily administration of enrollment.
 He provides leadership for all policies, communication initiatives, data management, and technology infrastructure that attract, recruit, enroll and retain a talented and diverse student body.

 Gary Logan is a financial management leader with expertise in financial forecasting, modeling, and business operations management.
 He is a CPA and serves as Trinity’s chief financial officer, providing leadership in the areas of budgeting, endowment management, purchasing, facilities services, human resources, student financial services, conferences, and campus police.